takashabe/structs/README.md

 ### propagation struct fields

-In the same struct, struct fields can be copied from struct variable A to B.
+struct fields in the struct can be copied from variable A to B.

 #### Usage